Cannabis consumers often avoid CBD isolate, but it may be more appropriate for some patients than other cannabinoids.

-Health and Wellness Applications of CBD Isolate
+Potential Applications of CBD Isolate

-You may also want to add CBD isolate into your cannabis protocol to help mitigate the effects of a THC-rich product.
+You may want to add CBD isolate into your cannabis protocol to help mitigate the effects of a THC-rich product.
 It’s well established by now that CBD can help reduce the adverse experiences of a powerful THC high.
-In medicine, CBD works hard to reduce these side effects and can sometimes improve the medicinal value of cannabis through the entourage effect.
+In medicine, CBD works hard to reduce these side effects and can may improve the medicinal value of cannabis through the entourage effect.

-1. CBD Isolate is Better Than Opioids for Chronic Pain
+1. CBD Isolate Rivals Opioids

-Opioid manufacturers are paying billion-dollar settlements for their part in the opioid crisis.
-An indication of how widespread the opioid crisis has become.
+Opioid manufacturers are paying billion-dollar settlements for their part in the opioid crisis, an indication of how widespread the opioid crisis has become.
 In Canada, the crisis currently leads to over 4,000 deaths a year.
 Cannabis, which is also an established pain killer, may be the answer.

 In every state where cannabis legislation has rolled out, opioid overdose and prescriptions have reduced.
 When it comes to CBD isolate, many find it an effective pain reliever.
 There is also growing evidence that CBD may help reduce drug-seeking behavior, reduce the side effects of withdrawal, and may even prevent relapse.
 All of which would be helpful for opioid-related addiction.